wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 ##### 105 Falsification of register, etc

-*   Every person who makes or causes to be made a false entry in any register kept under this Act, or a writing falsely purporting to be a copy of an entry in any such register, or produces or tenders or causes to be produced or tendered in evidence any such writing, knowing the entry or writing to be false, commits an offence, and shall be liable on conviction on indictment to imprisonment for any term not exceeding 2 years.
+*   (1) Every person who makes or causes to be made a false entry in any register kept under this Act, or a writing falsely purporting to be a copy of an entry in any such register, or produces or tenders or causes to be produced or tendered in evidence any such writing, knowing the entry or writing to be false, commits an offence, and shall be liable on conviction to imprisonment for any term not exceeding 2 years.

+    (2) Despite anything to the contrary in [section 25][178] of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence against subsection (1).

     Compare: 1921--22 No 18 s 143; Patents Act 1949 s 90 (UK)

+    Section 105(1): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 105(2): inserted, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 106 Unauthorised claim of patent rights

-*   (1) Every person who falsely represents that he or another person is the patentee of an invention or that he or another person has applied for a patent for an invention commits an offence and shall be liable on summary conviction to a fine not exceeding 100 pounds.
+*   (1) Every person who falsely represents that he or another person is the patentee of an invention or that he or another person has applied for a patent for an invention commits an offence and shall be liable on conviction to a fine not exceeding $200\.

-    (2) Every person who falsely represents that an article sold by him is patented in New Zealand or is the subject of an application for a patent in New Zealand commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds.
+    (2) Every person who falsely represents that an article sold by him is patented in New Zealand or is the subject of an application for a patent in New Zealand commits an offence and shall be liable on conviction to a fine not exceeding $100\.

     (3) For the purposes of this section---